MnCLosSantos/mnc-gtao-chat-system/README.md

 ## 🌟 Overview
 ## Original link: https://github.com/citizenfx/cfx-server-data/tree/master/resources/%5Bgameplay%5D/chat-theme-gtao

-A **custom chat system** for QBCore-based FiveM servers featuring a GTA Online-inspired theme, immersive 3D /me text, roleplay chat games, OOC messaging, and enhanced styling.
+A **custom chat rework** for QBCore-based FiveM servers featuring a GTA Online-inspired theme, immersive 3D /me text, roleplay chat games, OOC messaging, and enhanced styling.
 Built with performance and immersion in mind, this resource overrides the default chat for a more engaging experience.

 ---